-5. Once the handle is in place, if you like you can add extra decorations to the basket, like bows, flowers, bunnies or chicks for an extra Easter vibe.
+5. Once the handle is in place, you can add extra decorations to the basket, such as bows, flowers, bunnies or chicks for an extra Easter vibe.

 6. When your baskets are finished, you can fill them will all things Easter!
 Layer them with a little shredded tissue paper for extra effect, then pop in packets of chocolate eggs, Easter bunny treats or anything else to make them seasonal.